-A box full of my crafts, cards and scrapbook layouts, with a lot of Cricut in the mix.
+A box full of my crafts, cards and scrapbook layouts, with a lot Vintage Accessories and resale items.
 God bless and thanks for looking.

 Followers (I'd love to have you join)

 Follow by Email for Crafty Inspiration Updates

 I have a neighbor who is very sad about going TDY (Temporary Duty) for 6 months to Afghanistan (no they really don’t seem to be pulling out).
 She will miss all the holidays and birthdays for her 3 small children (ages: almost 1, soon to be 3, and 5 in spring).
 I wanted to do something to help her stay in touch with the kids.

 I immediately thought of little cute cards for her to send home to them.
 I finally decided on a card a week, and thought that ABC card would be fun.
 I told her, she can tell the kids, she will be home before “Z”.
 I wanted the little ones to be able to see all the little animal cards mommy was sending home so I made up an album and place corner tabs for every card with a little label that said the name of the animal and the letter it represented.
 The front of the book says “How may weeks until mommy is home?
 Count the missing animals to find out” .

 My hope is that it will be fun way for her to keep in touch and a cute way for the children to count down the weeks until she gets home.
 I also added a birthday card for each child and card for each holiday she will miss.